Electrical and Computer Engineering

 Advisement

-The student must have an advisor on file within the semester of admission.
-The advisor will assist the student in defining the area of research and developing a plan of study.
+The student must have an advisor on file within the first semester of enrollment.
+The advisor will assist the student in defining the area of research (the core), and developing a plan of study.
 Students should also make themselves familiar with the degree timeline, program requirements, expected scholarly outcomes, parameters used to assess the performance at various stages, and the opportunities of (and expectations for) fellowships or scholarships.

 Retention